Skip to main content

 Odoo is touted as very diverse in catering to different business needs due to its well-executed modularity.
 The software is reported to be intuitive and easy to use, great for tracking various business metrics, and highly customizable to suit different business needs.
 Often mentioned negatives include implementation and integration complexity, overly complicated workflows on some modules, a long learning curve, and at-times basic onboarding and support documentation.

-Best on-premises manufacturing ERP system – SAP Business One
+Alternative on-premises manufacturing ERP system – SAP Business One

 SAP Business One is an ERP solution developed to address the needs of small and medium-sized enterprises (SMEs) with complex manufacturing and business processes.
 The software has an extensive suite of modules for accounting, CRM, procurement, inventory management, production planning, quality control, and more.
 Although Business One is also available as a cloud service, this manufacturing ERP is best suited for on-premise deployment as it unlocks enhanced security and customization options for the software.